-There is an open-air Mayan Market where visitors can buy fresh fruit, vegetables and a wide selection of the best Mexican food you'll ever eat.
-The Ceviche (a cold seafood dish that consists of fish, citrus juices and some herbs) will change your life.
-Around the town you'll also find very reasonably-priced food stands (mostly family-owned) where your tacos or tostadas are prepared right in front of you.
-The Sandos Resort also has a new gourmet vegetarian restaurant, Salvia, which specialises in raw food and gluten-free options.
+There is an open-air Mayan Market where visitors can buy fresh fruit, vegetables and a wide selection of the best Mexican food you'll ever consume.
+The Ceviche (a cold seafood dish with fish, citrus juices and herbs) is to die for.
+Around the town you'll also find very reasonably priced food stands (mostly family-owned) where your tacos or tostadas are prepared right in front of you.
+The Sandos Resort also has a gourmet vegetarian restaurant, Salvia, which specialises in raw food and gluten-free options.

 Playa Del Carmen is a smaller town, so you'll be able to walk from A to B for the most part.
 For longer excursions, there are buses and taxis, as well as a ferry that will take you to Cozumel.

-Playa Del Carmen lends itself to a broad mix of outdoor activities and cultural entertainment.
-Bicycle tours of the Mayan ruins at the Xcalacoco archeological site are a must.
-Although these ancient temples are the main attraction, you're biking (or walking if you please) into a tropical forest that is inhabited by exotic birds (like toucans) and iguanas.
-One of the unique features found in Playa Del Carmen are the cenotes - sinkholes that are formed in the limestone bedrock.
-Some have been deliberately sunk into the earth for commercial gain, which is about as ecologically sound as fishing with dynamite, so be aware.
+Playa Del Carmen lends itself to a broad mix of outdoor activities and entertainment.
+Bike tours of the Mayan ruins at the Xcalacoco archeological site are a must.
+Although these ancient temples are the main attraction, you are biking into a tropical forest that is inhabited by exotic birds like toucans and iguanas.
+One of the unique features found in Playa Del Carmen is the cenotes - sinkholes that are formed in the limestone bedrock.
 The natural cenotes were used for spiritual ceremonies (mostly relating to sacrificial rituals) by the ancient Mayans, which is interesting to think about when you're doing cannonballs into the water.

-From March until September, guests at the Sandos Eco Resort and Spa can observe the hatching and releasing of endangered sea turtles at the resort.
-Sea turtles are highly sensitive to any change in their environment and have suffered heinously over the years, so the work done there is essential for their long-term survival.
-At the same time, it's pretty magical to see the babies hatch and find their way into the ocean.
-You can take the experience a step further by going snorkelling with the turtles - just don't touch them or try to ride on their backs.
+From March to September, guests at the Sandos Eco Resort and Spa can watch the hatching of endangered sea turtles at the resort.
+Sea turtles are sensitive to any change in their environment, so the work done there is essential for their long-term survival and it's magical to see the babies hatch and find their way into the ocean.
+You can take the experience a step further by going snorkelling with the turtles - just don't touch.

-While Central America has experienced a serious commercial boom over the last two decades, Panama has flown quietly under the radar, growing at a slower, steadier pace.
-This has started changing at an alarming rate now, as you'll see in Panama City (which is starting to look more like Dubai every year), but its tardy entrance into the brave new world of tourism has meant that local businesses have benefited from early mistakes made in places like Costa Rica and Mexico.
+While Central America has had a serious commercial boom over the last two decades, Panama has flown quietly under the radar, but Panama City's tardy entrance into the brave new world of tourism has meant that local businesses have benefited from early mistakes made in places like Costa Rica and Mexico.

-A sizable portion of the country is protected from development, ensuring that the rain forests, beaches and local customs are preserved - a great long-term business model for a country that plans to keep people coming back for precisely those reasons.
-It's not a big country, but its cup runneth over with natural beauty and startling contrasts; to one side you have the Caribbean Sea, peppered with islands and beaches to instagram till the cows come home.
+A sizeable portion of the country is protected from development, ensuring that the rain forests, beaches and local customs are preserved.
+It's a great long-term business model for a country that plans to keep people coming back for precisely those reasons.
+It's not a big country, but it's packed with natural beauty and startling contrasts; to one side you have the Caribbean Sea, peppered with islands and beaches to Instagram until the cows come home.
 The other side that faces the Pacific Ocean is a watersports haven, and has become increasingly more popular by hosting events like the World Surfing Games in Santa Catalina.

 Where To Stay

-As mentioned, Panama is not a big country, so first-time visitors owe it to themselves to see as much of it as possible.
-XPLORA Panama Tours (www.panamatraveltours.com) offer a nine-day itinerary that covers 'The Best Of Panama', including the famous canal (probably the only thing most people knew about Panama up until two decades ago), the striking Guna Yala/San Blas Islands, Santa Fe and its amazing waterfalls and wildlife, and Panama City.
-It's a locally-owned, locally-run business that offers small group tours focussing specifically on Panamanian culture, nature and adventure.
-They're proudly affiliated with the International Ecotourism Society, which is reflected in the big and small details of their products.
-As far as accommodation goes, they utilise a mix of small hotels and family-run hotels that suit the different regions and destinations you'll visit.
+As we said, Panama isn't a big country, so first-time visitors owe it to themselves to see as much of it as possible.
+XPLORA Panama Tours offer a nine-day itinerary that covers "the best of panama", including the famous canal (probably the only thing most people knew about Panama up until two decades ago), the striking Guna Yala and San Blas islands, Santa Fe's amazing waterfalls and wildlife, and Panama City.
+It's a locally-owned, locally-run business that offers small group tours focussing specifically on Panama's culture, nature and adventure.
+They're proudly affiliated with the International Ecotourism Society, which is reflected in the details of their products.
+As far as accommodation goes, they use a mix of small and family-run hotels that suit the different regions and destinations you'll visit.

 If you are backpacking independently through Panama, you'll find a host of affordable hostels and hotels that welcome friendly tourists.